Razikus/exposer/README.md

 This is based on pure ssh, i think that it resolving lot of problem and i've decided to make this open source.

+Somebody noticed me, that there is similiar service - https://ngrok.com/

 # Server usage
 Server is just containerized sshd server with enabled port forwarding.
 On your server you can make the container with command: